 - It improves appetite thereby fighting anorexia and disinterest in consuming food.

-- Local application of this herb is very popularly used in Ayurvedic treatment practices to cure hemorrhoids.
+- Local application of this herb is very popularly used in Ayurvedic treatment practices to treat hemorrhoids.
 It helps in shrinking hemorrhoid tags with its strong alkaline action.

 - As a kapha pacifying herb, it helps in healthy working of the respiratory system, helping in diseases like common cold, cough, asthma and other similar respiratory problems.